 To determine which camera or cameras are on your product, see Components on page 3.
-To use your camera, type camera in the taskbar search box, and then select Camera from the list of applications.
+To use your camera, select the Search in the search box, and then select Camera from the list of applications.
 Some cameras also feature HD (high-definition) capability, apps for gaming, or facial recognition software like Windows Hello.
-See Security on page 39 for details about using Windows Hello.
+See Security on page 40 for details about using Windows Hello.